EdelCorbett/harry-potter-pp2/README.md

 # Bugs
 ## High Scores would not updating
 ### Description
-High score would not update when high score container displayed.
+The High score would not update when high score container displayed.
 ### Fixed
 The issue was resolved by
 * Joining both the game.html and end.html together
 * Joining both the game.js and end.js together
 * Changing the variable for mostRecentScores to let instead of const.
+## Alert message
+### Description
+Alert message was not showing when no name was entered and save was pressed
+### Fixed
+Deleted the event listener for username and added saveHighScoreMain function and event listener.
+The username event listener was only working on keyup but if there was nothing typed in input alert was not shown.
+The saveHighScoreMain function run when save is pressed.

 ### Warning
 * This warning is showing on google chrome site
-* It does not effect the game.
+* It does not affect the game.
 ![warning](documentation/warning.png)

 ---
 ## Mistakes
-* During the project I made a some commit message mistakes
+* During the project I made some commit message mistakes

 # Deployment
 * GitHub pages were used to deploy the site.